Relational Resonance

 Who I work with

-I work with couples whose lives can look steady from the outside, while privately they feel hurt, distant, or caught in patterns that have become hard to shift alone.
+I work with couples whose lives may look steady from the outside, while privately they feel frightened by the distance, anger or loss of trust between them.

 Portrait of Adam Lawrence-Rodriguez